vince-nyanga/machine-learning-notes/README.md

-# machine-learning-notes
+# Machine Learning Notes
-Personal notebooks for my machine learning lessons
+These are my personal notes I write during my journey to become an machine learning engineer.
+I will be working with real-world datasets to build machine learing models.